PoisotLab/ms_network_prediction/manuscript.md

 complex-adaptive-system [@Levin1998EcoBio] with a myriad of ways in which processes at different spatial, temporal, and organisational scales can influence and respond to one another.
 Understanding how the product of these different processes drive the properties of ecosystems across different scales remains a central challenge of ecological research, and we should strive to work on methods that will integrate different empirical "snapshots" of this larger system.

-## Opportunities: the emerging ecosystem of open tools and data
+## Opportunities: an emerging ecosystem of open tools and data

+### Data are becoming more interoperable

 The acquisition of biodiversity and environmental data has tremendously increased over the past decades thanks to the rise of citizen science